Healthy Families Program

 Are currently experiencing stressful life situations and could benefit from home visiting services.

-Being a parent is a very important and many times a very difficult job.
+Being a parent is a very important and often very difficult job.
 We want families to have the support they need to reach their goals and build a bright future for their children.
-Our home visiting services are planned instructions and consulting that is proven to be effective in helping families.
-Our home visitors, called Resource Moms, are highly trained and qualified to deliver the needed one-on-one education and support.
+Our home visiting services are planned instructions and consulting that are proven effective in helping families.
+Our home visitors, called Resource Moms/Dads, are highly trained and qualified to deliver the needed one-on-one education and support.

 - Offer encouragement and support Conduct activities that promote better child-parent interaction